Divide-By-0/blog/content/posts/movies.md

 - **Bird Box**: 8/10.
 Haven't watched an apocalyptic movie in a while, was fun.

 - **Baby Driver**: 8/10.
-Pretty fun crime movie.
+Pretty fun heist movie.

 - **Crazy Rich Asians**: 7/10.
 Classic.

-- **Inside Out**: 10/10.
+- ⭐ **Inside Out** ⭐: 10/10.
 If you can't tell yet, I'm a Disney simp.
 This is probably my favorite Disney animation.

 - **O Brother, Where Art Thou?**: 9/10.

 - **Ready Player One**: 7/10.
 I liked this more than the sci-fi critics, plus it came out before metaverse was memed out of relevance.
 Had a pretty simple reason for most people's motivations which wasn't as fun.

-- **Slumdog Millionaire**: A film about India made by a non-Bollywood studio.
+- **Slumdog Millionaire**: 7/10.
+A film about India made by a non-Bollywood studio.
 Wouldn't recommend starting here, it's a pretty white take on Indian poverty.
 Is told in an interesting way though, and is moving.

 ## Want To Watch